-I am currently working towards a PhD at the University of Sheffield, funded by the White Rose College of Arts and Humanities (WRoCAH).
-My research project is practice-led and is investigating how family histories can be shared through performance experiences.
-I am asking: how can performance be used to articulate relationships between public, private, personal and professional histories?
+At the end of 2020 I completed a PhD at the University of Sheffield, funded by the White Rose College of Arts and Humanities (WRoCAH).
+The experience of the completing the thesis and the viva is recorded in my blog post – I’m PhDone!
+My research project was practice-research investigating how family histories can be shared through performance experiences.

-Gérard Genette’s theory of transtextuality is my chosen analytical tool.
-Genette’s framework offers a useful set of terms that can help to unpick the relationships between and within texts.
+Gérard Genette’s theory of transtextuality is my chosen analytical and making tool.
+Genette’s framework offers a useful set of terms that can help to unpick the relationships between and within performance experiences.

-As a researcher, I am developing performances that make use of my own family history and I am inviting audience participants to reflect on theirs.
-I am analysing the process of developing and sharing new performances that weave multiple texts into hypertexts.
-Some of these texts may have physical presence in the performance work, in the form of objects, whilst other texts may be integrated into spoken narrative or may be revealed through action.
+As a researcher, I developed performances that made use of my own family history and invited audience participants to reflect on theirs.
+I analysed the process of developing and sharing new performances that weave multiple texts into hypertexts.
+Some of these texts had physical presence in the performance work, in the form of objects, whilst other texts were integrated into spoken narrative or revealed through action.

-My research has led to the development of a micro-audience performance game, Lines And Ladders.
+My practice-research led to the development of a micro-audience performance game, Lines And Ladders.
 This is a storytelling board game played in a café, or similar place, that gives people an opportunity to share their family histories in a public space.
-I’m writing a blog about this and there is information about where the game is being played here.
+There’s a Performance Diary blog documenting the experience of making and playing this game.

 For information about papers and presentations that I have given, please visit: https://sheffield.academia.edu/KirstySurgey